spurll/tread/readme.md

 * Add view toggels to display only unread or only starred items
 * Add ability to scroll feed list
 * Add support for ATOM feeds
+* Add colour support
 * Add ability to (and instructions for) running a cron job to check feeds and update the DB regularly even if the main feed reader isn't invoked
 * If no terminal web browser/parser is installed, just display the raw HTML
 * Maybe there's a better way to parse the HTML than lynx/w3m
 * Should log errors (and other messages) to a log file
+* Configurable DB pruning (only keep X days to prevent DB from ballooning)
 * [bcj](https://github.com/bcj) recommends changing the name to `cuRSSes`

 Known Bugs